 Mica Mine & Rough Canyon

-The 2.6-mile out and back trail is wide and easy to follow as it works its way up the canyon, making it a popular excursion for families.
-If you’re vigilant, you can find chunks of mica and quartz along the trail.
-At one point, mica and quartz were mined here, and the Mica Mine trail takes you to the old mine site.
-A large cave has been carved into the cliff, and mica covers the walls.
-With a little bit of scrambling, you can climb into the upper section of the cave to explore.
+The 2.6-mile out-and-back trail is wide and easy to follow as it works its way up the canyon, making it a popular excursion for families.
+You can find chunks of mica and quartz along the trail if you're vigilant.
+Both minerals were mined here at one point, and the Mica Mine trail ends at the old mine site.
+Before you reach the mine, a large cave with mica-covered walls has been carved into the cliff.
+With a little scrambling, you can climb into the upper section of the cave to explore.

-Return back to where the trail splits.
-Head right to discover a mica mine, and left for Rough Canyon.
-Similar to the Mica Mine trail, Rough Canyon trail winds along the canyon and is filled with large cottonwoods and other thriving vegetation that flourish with the help of the spring runoff.
-And just like the Mica Mine trail takes you to a mica mine, Rough Canyon is well… rough.
+Return to where the trail splits and choose whether to go right to discover the mica mine or go left for Rough Canyon.
+Like the Mica Mine trail, the Rough Canyon trail winds along the canyon and is filled with large cottonwoods and other thriving vegetation that flourish with the help of the spring runoff.
+And just like the Mica Mine trail takes you to a mica mine, Rough Canyon is well…rough.

 Rough Canyon is steeper and narrower than Ladder Canyon.
-The trail zig-zags back and forth trying to follow the easiest route down.
+The trail zig-zags back and forth, trying to follow the easiest route.
 In the spring, that means multiple creek crossings.
-Some are narrow crossings but others are wide and require a bit of rock hopping.
+Some are narrow crossings, but others are wide and require a bit of rock hopping.
 Either way, be prepared for the possibility to get a little wet.

 While the trail is easy to follow, for the most part, there are a few sections where it seems to disappear around a rocky section, or is reduced to just a thin section of rock on a steep edge where grippy boots and extra attention to your footing come in handy.
 While these sections are short and spread out, they do add an extra layer of difficulty to the hike.
 The challenge is invigorating, Rough Canyon is one of the most spectacular and beautiful hikes in Grand Junction.